Fresh air in your classroom, office or bedroom? CO2 is a key indicator of indoor air quality. Measure it anywhere on iOS or Android. Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 One NODE + CO2 bundle *FOR ORIGINAL NODE OWNERS FOR NODE MODEL: NK-01.
-We will give our loyal past backers and customers an upgrade to our new NODE+. *This option will require serial number verification upon project completion.Estimated delivery:Add $35 USD to ship outside the US
+We will give our loyal past backers and customers an upgrade to our new NODE+. *This option will require serial number verification upon project completion.Estimated delivery:Ships anywhere in the world

 28 backers Limited (47 left of 75)